 The beginning of the third verse shows the tambourine disappearing as we fall back into the very same arrangement as the preceding verses.
 This verse ends with another similar drum break to herald in the instrumental section of the song.
 This instrumental section, like the verses, is sixteen-measures long, but deceptively appears to be following the traditional 12-bar blues pattern unlike anything in the song thus far.
 Paul then adds harmony to the song's key phrase at the end to fool us a little.

 After an identical repeat of the bridge, the third verse is repeated as well, but with an added repeat of the key phrase to make sure we have the title of the song drilled into our head.
 This is a trick learned from previous Beatles tracks, such as the recently recorded "Eight Days A Week" which repeats the phrase not twice, but three times at the end to make the final impression.

 We then hear the conclusion of the song, which is nearly identical to the introduction but with the full band arrangement in the background and a full ending.
 This book-end effect rounds out the proceedings to make the song symmetrical, also not unlike "Eight Days A Week" before it.

-George puts in a well rounded instrumental contribution for this song, playing both the acoustic rhythm guitar and the lead guitar solo, thereby playing all guitars heard in the song.
+George puts in a well-rounded instrumental contribution, playing both the acoustic rhythm guitar and the lead guitar solo, thereby playing all guitars heard in the song.
 One has to acknowledge his fine vocal work as well.
 Although the note-range he had written into the song doesn't extend past six notes (from G to E above it), he handles it with skill.